What is Tooth Enamel Erosion?

 Tooth enamel helps protect your teeth from daily use.
 This includes things such as chewing, biting, crunching, and tooth grinding.
 Even though tooth enamel is super strong it can chip and crack over time with use.
 Tooth enamel also acts as an insulator from potentially painful temperature changes or even harsh chemicals (acids).

-Tooth enamel erosion occurs when acids wear away the tooth enamel.
+Tooth enamel erosion is the process that occurs when acids wear away the tooth enamel.
 Tooth enamel erosion is just one of the many causes of tooth discomfort or pain.
 Tooth enamel erosion occurs when excess acid in the mouth wears away the tooth enamel.
 Usually the calcium present in saliva will help to neutralize the acids in the foods or liquids we ingest.
 But if you eat or drink a lot of highly acidic foods,

 (alcohol, soda, citrus, (lemons, limes), cheeses are a few examples), the calcium in your saliva will not be able to keep up its job.
 This will shift the balance from one of a neutral environment to one that is more acidic.
 Pure fruit juices and Carbonated drinks are highly acidic.
 If you drink large amounts of these drinks you are increasing your chances for tooth enamel erosion.